shinobi5/skeletor/README.md

 ## Bundling

 Bundling is not really a thing in Deno yet so the best option seems to be a full-scale es module approach.
-If you want to support IE then you got problems...

 Deno has a bundler that works out of the box but clearly it must be intended for producing backend bundles because the resulting front-end systemjs bundled file produced by Deno's internal bundler is massive and not at all suitable for production builds.